idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 * To enable transmitting a specific TLV value:
 `lldptool -T -I <SW-PORT> -V <TLV-NAME> enableTx=yes`

-To get local value of all enabled TLVs:
+* To get local the value of all enabled TLVs:
 `lldptool -t -i <SW-PORT>`

 * To query LLDP statistics on port: